cgbassett/StreetTreeFutures/README.md

 ## About
-A collaborative research project bridging the gaps between site-level actions and strategic-level goals in urban forestry to help achieve urban sustainability goals.
+A collaborative research project bridging the gaps in urban forestry between site-level actions and strategic-level urban sustainability goals.

 ## Research
 - Publications (coming soon!)